 Step-by-Step: Putting It All Together

-- Prep your ingredients: cube potatoes, chop onions, mince garlic, grate cheese.
+- Prep your ingredients: cube potatoes, chop onions, mince garlic, and grate cheese.

 - Cook the bacon (if using): crisp it in your soup pot, then set aside.

-- Sauté aromatics: cook onions in the bacon fat (or butter) until soft.
-Add garlic and thyme—just a minute more.
+- Sauté aromatics: cook onions in bacon fat (or butter) until soft.
+Add garlic and thyme for that herby aroma.

-- Add potatoes & broth: pour in the chicken broth, bring to a simmer, cook until tender (15–20 mins).
+- Add potatoes & broth: pour in chicken broth, bring to a simmer, and cook until tender.

-- Finish with dairy: stir in milk or cream and cheddar, melting to creamy decadence.
+- Finish with dairy: stir in milk and cheese for creaminess.

 Tips for Maximum Flavor